December checklist, Quarter 4 and year end filings for businesses in the United States

 Reflect on business structure changes this year

-Take advantage of previewing your W-2 forms now to make sure you’ve entered correct wages, benefits and employee information for 2023.
-Learn about common mistakes and how to fix them, and read more about new reporting requirements for 2023 in our guide here:
+Take advantage of previewing your W-2s now to make sure you’ve entered correct wages, benefits and employee information for 2025.
+Learn about common mistakes and how to fix them, and read more about new reporting requirements for 2025 in our guide here:

 Review year-end direct deposit schedules